-So in our example above, we could reasonably expect 95% CIs with precision $24 \,\Omega \cdot \text{cm}^2$.
+So in our example above, we could reasonably expect 95% CIs with a precision of $24 \Omega \text{ cm}^2$ .
 Remember that the significance level defaults to 0.05, so if you want R to compute the significance level you must explicitly override the default value with the specification: sig.level = NULL.